Exposed: 6 Devastating Mistakes to Avoid in Flight Training

 Almost a year later (yes a year) I was able to finish up my solo cross-countries.
 The last portion of my training was now ahead of me and all I needed to do was simply prepare for my FAA written and FAA check-ride.
 I had not taken the FAA written yet (stupid) because I figured I would study for it the same time I would study for the FAA check-ride and oral exam.
 I guess this sounds good but it wasn’t as fluid of a process as it sounds.
 I had to study and schedule the FAA written, as well as pay for it, schedule it and pass it.
 Then and only then could I then take my in-house flight school check-ride.
 Then, only with my FAA written complete with a passing grade and my in-house check-ride complete could I get my endorsements to schedule my FAA final check-ride.
 While working full time and paying for everything on a paycheck to paycheck schedule this took another 6 months.

-I should have taken my FAA written years before, after I took my ground school exam.
-The material was fresh at that time and I could have gotten it out of the way both financially and mentally.
-Finishing your cross-countries and preparing for the FAA check-ride and oral exam are taxing enough on the mind that you don’t need another test.
+I should have taken my FAA written much earlier.
+The material was fresher at that time from ground school and I could have gotten it out of the way both financially and mentally.
+Finishing your cross-countries and preparing for the FAA checkride and oral exam are taxing enough on the mind that you don’t need another test.
 Get it out of the way so you can focus on one less thing.

 Scheduling a Checkride